aniruddhabora/Extreme-Events-using-Scientific-Machine-Learning/docs/source/modules/LSTM_based_offline_correction.rst

 Code Setup
 ----------

 1. To create a test case, simply add the case you want to the file Model_Cases.py.
 The file contains instructions on what each parameter represents.
 Make sure to set the parameters of the case to the ones you want and give a nickname to the case.
+The implementation of the method can be found [`here <https://www.dropbox.com/sh/j7hf8qvja44ghjq/AACYSeMHTNK68NP5mSbfQ5nOa?dl=0>`_].
 If you want to double check that the parameters where set correctly for your run, simply type

                  python ./Nonintrusive_Model.py test_case data_info